DK Havenergi

 There is now reason for new hope if one hopes that the offshore wind turbine projects Kadet Banke, Paludan Flak and Vikinge Banke will become a reality in Danish waters.

-This is done by the companies Wind Estate, which is behind the two former, and CIP and Ørsted, which is behind the latter.
+This is done by the companies Wind Estate, which is behind the first two, and CIP and Ørsted, which are behind the latter.

-20. Last December, the Danish Energy Agency rejected the companies' applications for feasibility studies for the projects, as the agency assessed that issuing feasibility studies for new commercial offshore wind projects would constitute illegal state aid.
+On December 20 last year, the Danish Energy Agency rejected the companies' applications for a feasibility study permit for the projects, as the agency assessed that issuing feasibility studies permits for new commercial offshore wind projects would constitute illegal state aid.

-Therefore, the appeals board has now remanded the three decisions for renewed consideration by the Danish Energy Agency, the agency informs in an announcement.
+Therefore, the appeals board has now returned the three decisions for reconsideration by the Danish Energy Agency, the agency states in a statement.

-"The Danish Energy Agency will now closely read the appeals board's decisions and, in dialogue with our legal advisers, assess how the board's decisions give rise to an adjustment of the decisions, or whether the case may need to be brought before the courts in order not to risk awarding illegal state aid," states The Danish Energy Agency in the announcement.
+"The Danish Energy Agency will now closely read the appeals board's decisions and, in dialogue with our legal advisors, assess how the board's decisions give rise to an adjustment of the decisions, or whether the case should possibly be brought before the courts in order not to risk granting illegal state aid," the Danish Energy Agency states in the statement.

-It is not the first time that developers have won in favor of open door projects, which the Danish Energy Agency had otherwise rejected, in the Energy Complaints Board.
+This is not the first time that developers have won in the Energy Appeals Board for open-door projects that the Danish Energy Agency had otherwise rejected.

-Thus, 12 offshore wind farms that had previously been refused approval were also sent home in May for new case processing at the Danish Energy Agency.
+Thus, 12 offshore wind farms that previously had been refused approval, in May also returned for new case processing by the Danish Energy Agency.

-At the time, it involved five projects from European Energy, four from GreenGo Energy, two from Vattenfall and one from Bornholm Havvind.
+At that time, it involved five projects from European Energy, four from GreenGo Energy, two from Vattenfall and one from Bornholm Havvind.

 Text, graphics, images, sound, and other content on this website are protected under copyright law.
 DK Medier reserves all rights to the content, including the right to exploit the content for the purpose of text and data mining, cf. Section 11b of the Copyright Act and Article 4 of the DSM Directive.